 - East End Christmas Market at Drygate Brewery (27 November 2022)

 You might also like: How to Spend One Day in Glasgow

 Vegan Christmas markets in Glasgow

-If vegan-friendly Christmas presents are your jam – whether to indulge in vegan Christmas foods or to pick up cruelty-free presents for the vegans in your life, look no further than Glasgow’s three different vegan markets this November and December!
+If vegan-friendly Christmas presents are your jam – whether to indulge in vegan Christmas foods or to pick up cruelty-free presents for the vegans in your life, look no further than Glasgow’s vegan festivals and markets this winter.

 Other Glasgow Christmas events

 Apart from Christmas markets, Glasgow Loves Christmas includes a range of special events and activities throughout the season.
-It all kicks off with the grand Christmas lights switch-on [17 November 2019] which turns George Square into a festive winter wonderland.
+It all kicks off with the grand Christmas lights switch-on on 20 November 2022 which turns George Square into a festive winter wonderland.
 Every year the city comes up with a different design which can be an intense subject of debate among locals.
 The lights are on throughout the season to light up the Christmas market below.

-Almost like taking the pantomimes from the theatres to the street, the Style Mile Carnival [24 November 2019] is an annual procession with festive characters come to life.
-There is live music, street performers and lots of favourite Christmas characters to meet and greet.
+Almost like taking the pantomimes from the theatres to the street, the Style Mile Carnival on 27 November 2022 brings live music, street performers and dancers to the streets around George Square and Buchanan Street.
+All-day you can hear music and see performances and lots of favourite Christmas characters around the city centre.

 Christmas around Scotland

-Local creative businesses will host stalls all day long.
+Over 60 local small businesses will host stalls all day long.
 You’ll be able to purchase crafted gifts ahead of Christmas, from jewellery to candles, as well as food and drinks.
-Workshops will also be available throughout the day, from gingerbread for children, wreath making and calligraphy.
+You’ll even get a complimentary festive mocktail and mince pie upon arrival.